 The very foundation of providing your own food is gardening.
 If you aren’t sure where to start – try reading our How to Start a Garden from Scratch series.

-If you want a more in depth, vastly more helpful option – you really should do our Productive Gardener course.
+If you want a more in depth, vastly more helpful option for growing all your own vegetables – you really should do our Productive Gardener course.
+We show you exactly how to grow your own veggie garden, and walk through with you for your whole first year of growing.

-If you’re considering using your awesome homesteading skills in the future to decrease your need for a cash income, look at ways to grow something, somewhere now, today even.
+If you’re considering using your awesome self reliant, homesteading skills in the future to decrease your need for a cash income, look at ways to grow something, somewhere now, today even.

 Community gardens are one option, but so is hooking up with someone who might loan you some land.
 Get creative.
 Grow planter boxes on your balcony or windowsill.
 Set up a veggie plot amongst your flower garden.
 Just do something!